readthedocs/readthedocs.org/docs/user/build-customization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There may be situations where you want to skip a build that was automatically triggered when someone on your team pushed to the repository.
-Skipping builds will allow you to speed up review times and also help us to reduce costs in our servers.
+Skipping builds will allow you to speed up review times and also help us reduce server costs and ultimately our environmental footprint.
-The following situations are good examples to skip a build:
+Consider the following scenarios:

 * the build depends on an external situation that's not met yet
 * there were no changes on the documentation files